 Photo Credit: April Greer

-Rhea L. Combs is Curator of Film and Photography at the Smithsonian’s National Museum of African American History and Culture.
-She also serves as the head of the museum’s Earl W. and Amanda Stafford Center for African American Media Arts (CAAMA).
+Dr Rhea Combs is the director of curatorial affairs at the Smithsonian's National Portrait Gallery in Washington DC.
+Combs was previously at the Smithsonian’s National Museum of African American History and Culture where she served as the curator of film and photography and head of the Earl W. and Amanda Stafford Center for African American Media Arts (CAAMA)

 Combs received her Bachelor of Arts degree from Howard University, a Master of Arts degree from Cornell University, and a Doctorate from Emory University.
 Her writings have been featured in anthologies, academic journals and exhibition catalogues on range of topics including African American female filmmakers, black popular culture, visual aesthetics, filmmaking and photography.